rocky-linux/wiki.rockylinux.org/docs/contributing/start.md

 By default, if your email address has an account on [libravatar](https://www.libravatar.org), you will automatically have a profile picture assigned.
-If you do not, you can create one but clicking the "Change Avatar" button in the profile tab.
+If you do not, you can create one by clicking the "Change Avatar" button in the profile tab.

 It is highly recommended that you fill out the "SSH & GPG Keys" tab.
 Your ssh keys should sync to both the [Rocky Linux GitLab](https://git.rockylinux.org) and